Explanation User Interfaces: A Systematic Literature Review: Planning and Conducting the Systematic Literature Review

 We formulated our search strings by deriving keywords from two main sources: \begin{enumerate*}[label=(\roman*)] \item an initial assessment of some of the most highly cited papers on \acp{XUI}, and \item the authors' expertise in the subject matter. \end{enumerate*} The search strings were designed around three primary concepts aligned with our research questions.
 Each concept, along with its synonyms and variations, was included to ensure comprehensive coverage of the literature.

-\begin{itemize} \item \emph{\acf{XAI}}: This encompasses all techniques that provide insights into the inner workings of black-box models or involve the design of inherently interpretable (white-box) models \cite{Guidotti2019Survey}.
+\begin{description} \item \emph{\acf{XAI}}: This encompasses all techniques that provide insights into the inner workings of black-box models or involve the design of inherently interpretable (white-box) models \cite{Guidotti2019Survey}.
 To capture relevant studies, we included variations of terms such as ``\acs{XAI}'' and ``\acl{XAI}''.
 The stem ``expla*'' was employed to include the latter and also terms like ``explainability'', ``explanations'', and related variations. \item \emph{Human-Centered Design}: High-quality user interfaces require a human-centered approach.
 To capture this aspect, we made sure to include keywords that could encompass terms such as ``human-centred'', ``human-centered'', ``user-centred'', and ``user-centered'', accommodating both British and American spellings.
 The broader terms ``human'' and ``user'' were thus used to ensure inclusivity. \item \emph{Interactive User Interfaces}: Since \acp{XUI} inherently involve user interfaces, relevant literature must address this aspect.
-Keywords like ``interface'' and the stem ``interact*'' were included to cover terms such as ``interactivity'', ``interaction'', and ``interactive''. \end{itemize}
+Keywords like ``interface'' and the stem ``interact*'' were included to cover terms such as ``interactivity'', ``interaction'', and ``interactive''. \end{description}

-The resulting final search string was defined as follows: \begin{quote} ("xai" OR "expla*") AND ("user" OR "human") AND ("interface" OR "interact*") \end{quote} This formulation ensures a comprehensive yet precise retrieval of relevant studies, aligning with the scope of our \ac{SLR}.
+The resulting final search string was defined as follows: \begin{quote} ("xai" OR "expla*") AND ("user" OR "human") AND ("interface" OR "interact*") \end{quote} This formulation ensures a comprehensive yet precise retrieval of relevant studies, aligning with the scope of our \ac{SLR}. \revi{In particular, our goal was to identify papers that simultaneously address all three areas — eXplainable Artificial Intelligence, Human-Centered Design, and Interactive User Interfaces — rather than focusing on each aspect in isolation.
+These three dimensions are further operationalized and analyzed according to the contribution types described in \cref{sec:datasyntesis}.}